Aurora City Hall

-Aurora City Hall is a historic city hall located at Aurora, Dearborn County, Indiana.
+Aurora City Hall is a historic city hall located at Aurora, Indiana.
 It was built in two sections in 1870 and 1887.
 The older section is a two-story, Italianate style brick and stone building purchased in 1882 to house the fire department.
 The 1887 section was built to house the city hall and is a two-story, Romanesque Revival style brick and stone building with a gable front.
 The buildings were connected about 1970.

 It was added to the National Register of Historic Places in 1996.
 It is located in the Downtown Aurora Historic District.